• CLASSIC SAILFLOW

 canadian border-

-.rest of today...southwest winds 10 to 15 knots becoming south. a
+.tonight...northwest winds 5 to 15 knots becoming east. a chance

-with a slight chance of thunderstorms this afternoon. waves in
+of showers and thunderstorms. showers with a slight chance of

-20 knots. showers with a chance of thunderstorms. waves 1 to
+20 knots. a chance of showers with a slight chance of

-rain showers in the evening. waves 2 to 4 feet.
+thunderstorms in the afternoon. waves 1 to 3 feet.

 4 feet.

-.saturday...west winds 5 to 10 knots becoming southeast and
+.monday...west winds 10 to 15 knots becoming northwest and

-night. waves 1 foot or less building to 2 to 4 feet.
+1 to 3 feet building to 2 to 4 feet.

 winds and waves higher in and near thunderstorms.